plainsource/activekit/README.md

 scheduler = Scheduler.create(schedule_at: DateTime.current + 2.hours, schedule_method: :method_name1)
 ```

 Any number of schedulers can be added with each having a value for schedule_at and schedule_method.
-Hope you have fun.
+Hope you have fun using it.

 ## Installation
 Add this line to your application's Gemfile: